Julia (Sesame Street): Earlier appearances

+Julia made her first appearance on October 21, 2015 in an awareness initiative entitled Sesame Street and Autism: See Amazing in All Children, which was made to provide resources “designed to serve autistic children and their families”.
 Julia made her first regular appearance on the main television series during episode 4715, which originally aired in the United States on April 2, 2017, a date strategically chosen to coincide with World Autism Awareness Day.
 Prior to her debut in the television series, a cartoon rendition of Julia appeared in a series of online autism awareness/information pieces from Sesame Workshop.
-Julia made her first appearance on October 21, 2015 in an awareness initiative entitled Sesame Street and Autism: See Amazing in All Children, which was made to provide resources “designed to serve autistic children and their families”.

 Julia later appeared in a 2016 Sesame Street digital storybook entitled We're Amazing, 1, 2, 3!, which was also released as part of the See Amazing in All Children initiative.
 We're Amazing, 1, 2, 3! was written by Leslie Kimmelman, who served as the senior editor of Sesame Street Magazine from 1998 to 2004, and is the parent of an autistic child.
 It also works to represent the DSM-5 criteria for diagnosed autism ("persistent deficits in social communication and social interaction across multiple contexts; restricted, repetitive patterns of behavior, interests, or activities") in a format that children can easily understand.

 In We're Amazing, 1, 2, 3!, Julia is depicted as having difficulty doing multiple things at once, such as talking while swinging on a swing.
 Julia is shown to communicate in a slightly different manner than other characters her age: requiring questions to be repeated or rephrased, using shortened phrases to express herself, and stimming as a response to heightened emotions.
 Julia is shown to be easily overwhelmed by outside stimulus, such as loud/excessive sounds, as well as hot liquids.
 Julia is also shown to have a strong memory, and is able to recall song lyrics more easily than her peers.

 Subsequent online initiatives, featuring the cartoon rendition of Julia, have since been released after her introduction into the main television series.